sumit2607/livestreamUsingmvvm/README.md

 ## Features

 - Connect with people via live streaming and video calls
-- Secure login with Google
-- Voice calling
+- User can mute video & audio stream
-- Video feed similar to TikTok
+- Video feed similar to TikTok in progress api created
+- user can see dummy profle
+- user can see list of live show
+- you can watch live show
+- user can pay gift to user using razor-pay payment link

 ## Getting Started